Haven-Kek/Haven-Kek.github.io/index.md

 ---
 layout: page
-title: Haven's Blog
+title: Index
-tagline: Thoughts about WoW
+tagline: of all entries
 description: Welcome to my mind blog.
 ---